ThinkDataEd/curriculum/docs/unit2/lesson13.md

     • <span style="color:grey">***UCLA football players are better athletes than USC football players.***</span>

-    • <span style="color:grey">***You and a friend flipped a coin 10 times, and you got more "heads."***</span>
+    • <span style="color:grey">***You and a friend flipped a coin 10 times, and you got more "heads".***</span>

-8. Then, ask students to write next to each situation whether they think the differences are either real or due to chance because sometimes differences between two groups are real, but sometimes they might just be due to chance, and they will be learning ways to tell the difference.
+8. Then, ask students to write next to each situation whether they think the differences are either real or due to chance.
+Sometimes differences between two groups are real, but sometimes they might just be due to chance, and they will be learning ways to tell the difference. <span style="color:grey">***Answers will vary but the purpose here is to have a discussion about student perceptions.***</span>

 9. Explain to the class that we are interested in finding out who will survive by the end of a horror movie.
 Ask the students: